Interview with Chris Fox

 Q: Are there more books planned in the series?

 A: Absolutely!
-I have a fourth book in the series in mind and hope to have that published by the end of 2018…if life doesn’t get in the way.
+I have a fourth book in the series, The Korean Connection, just finished and will be published in March, 2019…if life doesn’t get in the way.